 - Use tools to block the web: There are tools like Cold Turkey for Windows, Self Control for Mac OS, and Freedom for both of those operating systems (and Android) that will block certain websites and applications when you need to hunker down and steer clear of online distractions.
 Forced discipline now can help build unforced discipline for the future.

 Now let’s look at the 3 ways you can take your productivity to greater heights.

 1. Focus On Task Over Time

 The first way you can supercharge your productivity is by focusing on task over time.
-I spoke about this topic at TEDxVictoria 2013, and you can view that video here.
+Mike spoke about this topic at TEDxVictoria 2013, and you can view that video here.

 - Time is out of your control.
 It moves forward no matter what.
 Tasks are well within your control.
 They only move forward as you move them forward.

 - Managing tasks means managing you and your energy.
-Here's an article that explains how I use contexts (identifiers that add value and meaning to tasks) to associate my energy levels with my tasks.
+Here’s an article that explains how Mike uses contexts (identifiers that add value and meaning to tasks) to associate his energy levels with his tasks.

 - Time chunking is a valuable tool to help you focus on tasks while still giving time the attention it also deserves.
 Here’s a post that describes how time chunking can work.

-A list of task management apps and tools can be found here.
-This page will be regularly updated with emerging resources for you to explore.
+A list of task management apps and tools that is regularly updated can be found here.

 2. Set Email Boundaries